beanvalidation/beanvalidation.org/proposals/BVAL-241.md

 * the preconditions that must be met by the method caller before the method may be invoked and
 * the postconditions that are guaranteed to the caller after a method invocation returns.

 This allows to use the Bean Validation API for a programming style known as "Programming by Contract" (PbC).
-Note that it is *not* the goal of this specification to develop a fully-fledged PbC solution but rather an easy-to-use facility to fulfill the most common needs related to applying constraints to method parameters and return values based on the proven concepts of the Bean Validation API.
+Note that it is *not* the goal of this specification to develop a fully-fledged PbC solution but rather an easy-to-use facility for fulfilling the most common needs related to applying constraints to method parameters and return values, based on the proven concepts of the Bean Validation API.

 Compared to traditional means of checking the sanity of a method's argument values (within the method implementation) and its return value (by the caller after invoking the method) this approach has several advantages: